No hope for survivors in Sri Lanka landslide, over 100 dead

 Residents, many of them tea plantation workers, said that in addition to their homes, the area included a playground, a small shopping complex and a Hindu temple.

-Many people in the hilly area are of Indian Tamil origin, descendants of workers brought to Sri Lanka under British rule as cheap labor to work on tea, rubber and coffee plantations.
+Many people in the hilly area are of Indian Tamil origin, descendants of workers brought to Sri Lanka under British rule as cheap labour to work on tea, rubber and coffee plantations.

 STILL WAITING